Exclusions and Suspensions: FAQ

 Are suspensions just time off from school?

 Students are given work and are expected to complete this at home.
-The work is collected at the re-admission interview.
+The work is collected at the re-admission meeting which is undertaken with relevant staff before a student returns to normal lessons.

 Whatever your view may be, it is worth noting that repeated suspensions mean that a child is at risk of permanent exclusion from the school.
-Permanent exclusion would mean they are not able to return at any time in the future and is the ultimate sanction that a school could apply.
+Permanent exclusion would mean they are not able to return as a student of the school at any time in the future and is the ultimate sanction that a school could apply.

 What should my child do whilst they are suspended from school?